Robert Hamilton (civil servant): Life

 He was very much in favour of the advancement of the Australian colonies, and encouraged industrial development, and road and railway works to be undertaken during his time in office.
-He was also strongly in favour of Australian federalism, and presided over the Federal Council of Australasia held in Hobart in 1887, 1888, and 1889.
-In 1887 he hosted an extravagant gala balls to mark Queen Victoria's golden jubilee in 1887, and was the president of the Royal Society of Tasmania.
+He also strongly favoured Australian federalism, and presided over the Federal Council of Australasia held in Hobart in 1887, 1888, and 1889.
+In 1887, he hosted an extravagant gala balls to mark Queen Victoria's golden jubilee in 1887, and was the president of the Royal Society of Tasmania.
 He helped to found the University of Tasmania, and promoted the establishment of schools, technical colleges and museums in Tasmania.